About hospice care

 - Charitable hospices in the UK raise the bulk of their funding through support from their local communities including: fundraising, hospice charity shops, legacies, hospice lotteries and investments.
 They receive some statutory funding although levels vary across the UK, between the different nations and also within different regions.

-- Collectively, charitable hospices in the UK need to raise around £1billion a year from their local communities - which amounts to £2.7 million per day.
+- Collectively, charitable hospices in the UK need to raise over £1 billion a year from fundraising.
+This amounts to nearly £3 million every day (£2.8 million).

-- Hospices in the UK spent a total of £1.4 billion on their services in 2016 - of which £914 million was spent directly on care, with the remainder on costs including fundraising, compliance and governance.
+- Hospices in the UK spent a total of £1.4 billion on their services in 2017, of which £954 million was spent on care, with £476 million spent on fundraising activities.

 - For further financial information and trends from independent hospices, access our financial benchmarking page.